Privacy Breach Notice Update, 4/6/2023.

-Redness in and around your eye
+Redness in and around the eye

 Eyes that are puffy and sore

-Itching, burning, or stinging eyes
+Itchy, burning or stinging eyes

 Watery eyes or discharge from your eye